-Steady supply of nutrients from the mother facilitates healthy growth and development of the foetus.
-Incorporation of food options listed above can help the pregnant women cope better with discomforts related to increased hormonal activities.
+- Steady supply of nutrients from the mother facilitates healthy growth and development of the foetus.
+Incorporation of food options listed above can help the pregnant women cope better with discomforts related to increased hormonal activities

-Read more articles on Pregnancy Diet.
+Read more articles on Women's Health.